Lancaster, Pennsylvania: 18th century

-Originally called Hickory Town, the city was renamed after the English city of Lancaster by native John Wright.
+Originally called Hickory Town, Lancaster was renamed after the English city of Lancaster by native John Wright.
 Its symbol, the red rose, is from the House of Lancaster.
 Lancaster was part of the 1681 Penn's Woods Charter of William Penn, and was laid out by James Hamilton in 1734.
 It was incorporated as a borough in 1742 and incorporated as a city in 1818.

+In the summer of 1744 the Lancaster courthouse was the venue for an important colonial treaty between the Haudenosaunee Confederacy and the Provinces of Pennsylvania, Maryland, and Virginia.
+Conrad Weiser served as interpreter, and the text of the treaty was soon after published by Benjamin Franklin.

 During the American Revolution, Lancaster served for one day as the temporary capital of the United States, seated at the Court House (built 1739, destroyed by fire in 1784 and rebuilt before relocating to current Lancaster County Courthouse in 1852; original site is now the Soldiers & Sailors Monument at Penn Square c.
 1874), on September 27, 1777, after the Continental Congress fled Philadelphia, which had been captured by the British.
 The revolutionary government then moved still farther away to York, Pennsylvania.